-Made up of representatives from local businesses, local residents and Knaresborough town councillors, this group has met every 4 to 6 weeks since the programme started.
+Made up of representatives from local businesses, local residents and Knaresborough town councillors, this group has met regularly since the programme started.
 The purpose of the group has been to ensure progress is being made on key issues such as evidence based development, policy writing, supporting projects and project planning.